-You need to enter voltage (a “zero” in the background case), adjusted concentration (a”zero” in the background case too) and cell spacing when start running Stark so these numbers can be stored in the file.
-You do so for the background spectra too but pressing cancel option instead when the question for background choice pops up.
+You need to enter a voltage (a “zero” in the background case), adjusted concentration (a”zero” in the background case too) and cell spacing when starting the Stark run so these numbers can be stored in the file.
+You do so for the background spectra too.

 Rotate sample by 36° and repeat steps 4-5 to record your high resolution 55° background.